FarzanHajian/Classmate/README.md

     font-weight: bold;
 }
 ```
-And then the @foreach loop must be rewrited in either of the followng ways:
+And then the @foreach loop must be rewritten in order to make use of Classmate.
+Two different ways of doing so are provided below:
 ```
 @foreach (var forecast in forecasts)
 {